Saurav-Bhj/E.-Commerce-Project/README.md

 # E.-Commerce-Project
-Dataanalysis of an E-Commerce dataset using Python.
+Data analysis of an E-Commerce dataset using Python.
 Includes sales, profit, and customer segment analysis.